Nuitka/Nuitka/Developer_Manual.rst

 provide error exits and success exits, which remove the frame from the frame stack, and then proceed to the parent exit.

-Once local variables are to be released, the frames should establish that this is happening.

 Abortive Statements
 +++++++++++++++++++